DataDog/hiring-engineers/answers.md

 ![your-stack](./img/1.2-your-stack.png "your-stack")

 - Now is the time to choose how we want to setup our agent.
 For this tutorial, we will use the Docker Agent approach.
-Select Docker on the left menu, and you will see a screen just like shown bellow.
+Select Docker on the left menu, and you will see a screen just like shown below.
 ![docker-agent-setup](./img/1.3-docker-agent-setup.png "docker-agent-setup")

 At this stage, you should have access to the docker command pre-filled with your KEY, something like this: